Same-sex parents statistics

 What Percent of Gay Men and Lesbian Women Are Biological Parents

-What the above statistics does not show about the percentage of gay men and lesbian women that have children is whether the both partners is a parent of the child.
+What the above statistics do not show about the percentage of gay men and lesbian women who have children is whether both partners a parents of the child.

-Looking into the statistics we find that of the 292,000 children living with same-sex parents 66.3 percent where the child of both partners.
+Looking into the statistics we find that of the 292,000 children living with same-sex parents 66.3 percent were the child of both partners.

-In comparison, 95.7 percent of children living with opposite-sex (heterosexual) partners are the child of both.
+In comparison, 95.7 percent of children living with opposite-sex (heterosexual) partners are the children of both.

 If we look at the percentage of same-sex households with biological children we find that:

-• 71.2 percent of lesbian couples with children are the biological parent of the children.
+• 71.2 percent of lesbian couples with children are the biological parents of the children.

-• 66.6 percent of gay couples with children are the biological parent of the children.
+• 66.6 percent of gay couples with children are the biological parents of the children.

 Adoption